How to Fight a Murder Charge

 When facing a murder charge, choosing the right criminal defense attorney will be the most important decision you make, as the outcome can impact the rest of the accused person’s life.

-Spolin Law P.C. is one of the leading murder defense law firms in the nation and has successfully defeated many murder charges.
+Leading murder defense law firms have successfully defeated many murder charges.

-Spolin Law P.C. devotes significant resources to the defense of each client charged with a homicide crime, from the suppression of illegal evidence to the filing of dismissal motions and in-court advocacy.
-Los Angeles violent crimes lawyer Aaron Spolin, a former prosecutor and award-winning trial attorney, has a successful track record winning murder cases.
-His team also includes experienced murder defense attorneys Don Nguyen and Jeremy Cutcher, both of whom helped set the standard for representation at the firm.
+Experienced murder defense attorneys devote significant resources to the defense of each client charged with a homicide crime, from the suppression of illegal evidence to the filing of dismissal motions and in-court advocacy.
+Los Angeles violent crimes lawyers with experience as former prosecutors and award-winning trial attorneys have successful track records winning murder cases.

-Spolin Law P.C. attorneys Spolin, Nguyen, and Cutcher have been on the winning side of hundreds of cases, including multiple successful jury verdicts.
-The firm lawyers’ success is based in large part on:
+Experienced murder defense attorneys have been on the winning side of hundreds of cases, including multiple successful jury verdicts.
+Their success is based in large part on: